Joykyy/Joykyy/ReadMe.md

 ## 👨‍💻 About Me

-I'm a computer science student with hands-on experience in:
+I am a computer science graduate. with hands-on experience in:
 - Networking & system administration
 - Virtualization and lab environments
 - Cybersecurity fundamentals